dotherightthing/wpdtrt-weather/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays historical weather information for a GPS location.
+Displays historical weather information for the GPS location determined by the Featured Image.

 == Description ==

-Displays historical weather information for a GPS location.
+Displays historical weather information for a GPS location determined by the Featured Image.

 == Installation ==